Dog Friendly Pancakes

 IMPORTANT

-If your dog has not had pancakes before then start off with smaller portions in case, they get an upset stomach.
+If your dog has not had pancakes before, start with smaller portions in case they get upset.

 If you have any doubt, then please seek a professional opinion first